Bihar: Politics

 Nitish Kumar has been chief minister of Bihar for 13 years between 2005 and 2020.
 In contrast to prior governments, which emphasised divisions of caste and religion, his political platform was based on economic development, reduction of crime and corruption, and greater social equality.
-Since 2010, the government confiscated the properties of corrupt officials and redeployed them as school buildings.
-They also introduced Bihar Special Court Act to curb crime.
+Since 2010, the government confiscated the properties of corrupt officials and redeveloped them into school buildings.
+They also introduced the Bihar Special Court Act to curb crime.
 It also legislated a two-hour lunch break on Fridays, to enable Muslim employees to pray and thereby reduce absenteeism.
 The government has prohibited the sale and consumption of alcohol in the state since March 2016, which has been linked to a drop in tourism and a rise in substance abuse.

 Public health

-Bihar generally ranks weakest in health outcomes in comparison to other Indian states.
+Bihar generally ranks among the weakest in health outcomes in comparison to other Indian states because it lacks adequate health care facilities.
 While the National Health Mission, the Clinical Establishments Act of 2010, and the formation of the Empowered Action Group (EAG) provide federal funds to expand and improve healthcare services, Bihar's ability to fully utilise this funding is lacking.

 Research indicates that Bihar relies on privatised hospitals to provide healthcare to the masses, with the second-highest ratio among Indian states for private to public spending and high levels of corruption.
 These factors are associated with slower healthcare delivery and steep healthcare costs.
 Corruption is enabled as Bihar lacks continuity and transparency of health reporting as required by the Clinical Establishments Act of 2010.
 In turn, this prevents the government from making evidence-based conclusions about policy changes and hospital effectiveness, resulting in patterns of ill-informed spending and inconsistent hiring.

 When comparing Bihar to Kerala, the number of healthcare professionals (including registered nurses, auxiliary nurses, physicians and health supervisors) at each hospital are significantly lower, and remain constant over time while they steadily increase in number in Kerala.
 According to Ministry of Health statistics, the greatest shortfalls are for physicians and specialists at 75%.
 Bihar has only 50% of the sub-health centres, 60% of the primary health centres, and 9% of the community health centres required by the national supply-to-population standards.
 The number of public hospital beds in Bihar decreased between 2008 and 2015.
 Given the high population density of the state, Bihar is significantly behind in the number of healthcare professionals that should be employed.
-Despite these shortcomings, Bihar has shown gradual signs of improvement for female health workers, death rate, and infant, neo-natal, child and maternal mortality rates.
+Despite these shortcomings, Bihar has shown gradual signs of improvement for female health workers, the overall death rate, and infant, neo-natal, child and maternal mortality rates.